Who We Are

 In May of 1990, Donald and Dorothy retired and returned to Missouri while Rosemary Smith was appointed as educational director.
 MEC remained at this location for seven years.
 During the 1995-1996 school years, construction began on a permanent facility on North Bolton Avenue.
 The new campus, with two primary, two Junior Elementary, and one advanced elementary environments, opened in august of 1996 under the administration of Mrs. Camille LaCroix.
 Enrollment was then at 117 students with a staff of 16.
 In 1997-1998 school year a third primary environment was added, resulting in an enrollment increase to 129 students and 21 staff members.
 Mrs. Camille Robison took over as administrator in 1999.
 Mrs. Julia von Hefley became administrator in 2000.

 The school has continued to grow and expand at its current and permanent location.
 MEC is now offering classes in art, music, and Spanish, as well as providing an after school program.
 In 2003 Mrs. Bessy Banister became administrator.
 Then in 2009, Mrs. Joelle Flahertybecame administrator.
-In 2011 the toddler, building was built, and in 2014, the junior high was added and the enrollment was 165 with 22 staff members.
+In 2011 the toddler, building was built, and in 2014, the middle school was added and the enrollment was 165 with 22 staff members.